SergioMarti97/prog-proyect-balls/README.md

 # Sergio Game Engine Version: 0.0.01 pre-alpha
 <p>This is a project made by Sergio Martí Torregrosa during the months of July and august.
 It pretends to be a simple
 game engine to develop window applications, coded in Java.</p>
-<p>For the moment, it uses the java.swing package <a>https://docs.oracle.com/javase/7/docs/api/javax/swing/package-summary.html</a>.
+<p>For the moment, it uses the java.swing package
+<a>https://docs.oracle.com/javase/7/docs/api/javax/swing/package-summary.html</a>.
 However, in the future the project
 is wanted to be able to also use JavaFx, or ported it to mobile applications in Android Studio.</p>
 <p>The project is not finished.
 When it be, the version will change to 1.0.0.
 But now, it is in the pre-alpha state.
 The project will be considered finished when it has all the points that appear in the description</p>
 <p>Project date start: 06/07/2020.</p>

 ## Project description
-<p>The concept of game engine refers to a programming routine set which allows to build, design and run a
+<p>The concept of game engine refers to a programming routines set which allows to build, design and run a
 game or application.</p>
 <p>The normal functions of a game engine includes:</p>
 <ul>